BjarkeEltardLarsen/RANS_stableFE31/README.md

 Change the constant/RASproperties
 Each of the four models can be chosen by uncommenting the desired model.
-If lambda2=0 the models default to their standard OpenFOAM implementation.
+If lambda2=0 the models default to their standard OpenFOAM implementation (but with the buoyancy production term added).

 	RASModel        kOmegaStab;
 	//RASModel        kOmegaSSTStab;